 ‘What do you think Gerald?’

-Gerald took off his straw panama style hat and wiped his forehead, his black hair shone in the bright sun, the air was filled with the sounds of the jungle and heat lines danced on the horizon.
-‘I think we should check the area where the tigers were yesterday, this should enable us to think about where and when to start tracking.’
+Gerald took off his straw panama hat and wiped his forehead, his black hair shone in the sun, the air was filled with the sounds of the jungle and heat lines danced on the horizon.
+‘I think we should check the area where the tigers were yesterday.
+This should enable us to think about where and when to start tracking.’

 ‘Yes perhaps you are right but I cannot bear the thought of not hunting down that cat.’